varunkapuria96/ZooSpendingAnalysis-linear-regression-with-r/README.md

 setwd("C:/your-working-directory")
 ```

-- Open the R script Lab05Group2AgarwalaKapuria.R in your R environment.

 - Run the script to execute the data preprocessing tasks and generate the linear regression model.

 ## Code Description